Regina Spektor: 2001–2005: Career beginnings and Soviet Kitsch

 Spektor gradually achieved recognition through performances in the anti-folk scene in downtown New York City, most prominently at the East Village's SideWalk Cafe.
 She also performed at local colleges (such as Sarah Lawrence College) with other musicians, including the Trachtenburg Family Slideshow Players.
 She sold self-published CDs at her performances during this period: 11:11 (2001) and Songs (2002).
-Spektor's first nationwide tour was accompanying The Strokes as the opening act on their 2003–2004 Room on Fire tour which included performances at The Theater at Madison Square Garden.
+Spektor's first nationwide tour was accompanying the Strokes as the opening act on their 2003–2004 Room on Fire tour which included performances at The Theater at Madison Square Garden.
 While on the tour, she and the band performed and recorded "Modern Girls & Old Fashion Men".
 After the tour, Kings of Leon, who were the second opening act on the tour, invited Spektor to open for them on their own European tour.
 In 2004, Spektor signed a contract with Warner Brothers' record label Sire Records to publish and distribute her third album Soviet Kitsch, originally self-released in 2003.
 In 2005, she began making her first TV appearances including guest spots on various late-night talk shows.

 In June 2005, Spektor was the opening act for the English piano rock band Keane on their North American tour, during which she performed at Radio City Music Hall on June 7, 2005.

 2006–2008: Begin to Hope

 Spektor went on to release the album Begin to Hope on June 13, 2006.
-The album debuted at number 70 on the Billboard 200, but due to the popularity of the single "Fidelity", it went on to peak at number 20, and was certified Gold by the RIAA.
+The album debuted at number 70 on the US Billboard 200, and due to the popularity of the single "Fidelity", it went on to peak at number 20, and was certified Gold by the RIAA.
 Spektor received increased attention when her video for "Fidelity" was viewed over 200,000 times in two days on YouTube.
-Spektor's 2006 headlining tour in support of the Begin to Hope album included back-to-back hometown shows at Town Hall Theater in New York City on September 27 and September 28, 2006.
+Spektor's 2006 headlining tour in support of the Begin to Hope album included back-to-back hometown shows at Town Hall Theater in New York City on September 27 and 28, 2006.
 This tour was Spektor's first to feature a full backing band.

 Listeners of Sirius Radio's Left of Center channel voted her single "Fidelity" as the No. 1 song of 2006.
 Towards the end of 2006, VH1 showcased her as part of its "You Oughta Know: Artists on the Rise" featurettes, playing clips from the "Fidelity" music video and showing parts of an interview with Spektor during commercial breaks on the channel.
 Spektor's video for "Fidelity" reached No. 3 on VH1's Top 20 Countdown.
 Spektor reached No. 33 on Blender magazine's top 100 of 2006 and was also listed as one of the "Hottest Women of Rock".
 On January 21, 2007, she was given an extensive feature on CBS News Sunday Morning which showcased her musical beginnings and growing popularity.